 School’s out and temperatures are heating up.
 So is the economy.
-With rising gas prices, food shortages, skyrocketing interest rates and ever-present inflation, consumers are worried and will likely shift their buying behavior.
+With rising petrol prices, food shortages, skyrocketing interest rates and ever-present inflation, consumers are worried - and it’s this worry that will likely shift their buying behaviour.
 And that means retailers are worried, too.
 In the face of uniquely challenging factors, the stars are aligning to deliver another “unprecedented” holiday season for the retail industry.
 How will Salesforce’s 2022 holiday shopping predictions shake out?

 Despite these economic headwinds, it’s no secret that the industry is seeing continued growth.
 In fact, record inflation has historically been a tailwind in catapulting revenues.
 But this era of inflationary pressure is unique because the cost of goods is rising faster than what can be reasonably passed on to consumers.
 In 2022, the trillion-dollar question is how do brands and retailers maintain growth, but do it profitably with an omnichannel approach?